roryprimrose/ModelBuilder/README.md

     });
 ```

-This is nice for simple properties, but assigning values across an enumerable set of data is important.
-We've got that covered too.
+The `SetEach` method does the same as `Set` but across enumerable objects.

 ```
 var organisation = Model.Create<Organisation>();